hazelcast/hazelcast-jet/site/docs/get-started/intro.md

 can find a smoothened velocity vector by using a _sliding window_ and linear regression, and this takes just two lines of code.

-Jet takes care of the difficult problem of reordered data (reports with an older timestamp can lag and come in after newer ones) and it's able to produce an uninterrupted stream of results (no time points skipped) even while some cluster nodes fail or get added.
+Jet takes care of the problem of reordered data (reports with an older timestamp can lag and come in after newer ones) and it's able to produce an uninterrupted stream of results (no time points skipped) even while some cluster nodes fail or get added.